jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 “Here, please!”

-So there we were, 840m underground.
+So there we were, 840 m underground.
 Myself, clipped into the traverse line, legs dangling over the lip of the pitch, and Tetley, a metre below me, swinging about on the rope midway through his second bolt, each enjoying a hot tuna sandwich.
 And what a sandwich it was!
 What luxury!
 Princes Tuna in Sunflower Oil, king of all underground edible matter...